yuanchenyang/personal-website/symmetry.md

 $$ \min_{x} f(x) = \min_{x \in \mathcal{F}_\rho} f(x)$$

-Symmetry reduction lets us focus on the fixed-point subspace of an optimization problem, potentially reducing the size of this problem, as we shall see in the applications below.
+Symmetry reduction lets us reduce the domain of an optimization problem to a fixed-point subspace.
+This also reduces the size of the problem, as we shall see in the applications below.

 #### Application: Using symmetries to bound inequalities

-One application of symmetry reduction in [my research on approximating the permanent of PSD matrices][linear-forms-permenants-paper] is to find a tight upper bound for the following expectation, where $$x_i \sim N(0, 1)$$ are i.i.d. gaussians and $$\lambda \in \Delta_n$$.
+One application of symmetry reduction in [my research on approximating the permanent of PSD matrices][linear-forms-permanents-paper] is to find a tight upper bound for the following expectation, where $$x_i \sim N(0, 1)$$ are i.i.d.
+Gaussians and $$\lambda \in \Delta_n$$.

 $$f(\lambda) = \Ex_x \bracket{\log\paren{\sum_{i=1} \lambda_i x_i^2}}$$